alavifazel/Articles/README.md

 5. [Transformers](https://github.com/blackreach/docs/releases/download/v0.1.1/4_Transformers.pdf)
 *The basics of single-phase transformers and why it's used in power transmission.*
 6. [The idea behind UNIX numeric file permissions](https://github.com/blackreach/docs/releases/download/v0.1.1/6_The_idea_behind_UNIX_numeric_file_permissions.pdf)
-*Generalized idea behind the numbering system used for representing UNIX file permissions*
+*The generalized idea behind the numbering system used for representing UNIX file permissions*
 7. TBD

 ## Releases
 Visit the [Release](https://github.com/blackreach/docs/releases/) page for complete list of generated PDF files.

 ### Fork it!
 These documents are intended to be part of an open and collaborative project.
 Feel free to fork them and/or send pull requests.